mb1511/GenomeWeb/README.md

 Advanced Options:

+	reference_genome   list     list of reference genomes to use for each specific genome in the genome
+	                            list.
+If the reference is the same as the previous, just enter "".
 	palette_usage      float    decimal percent of palette spectrum     1.0 to use
 	bezier_max_n       int      max number of genomes before straight   4